 - Filter based on metadata or access controls before feeding to the LLM.

 The whole point is to create chunks that are as self-contained and contextually rich as possible, yet small enough for the LLM to process without exceeding its context window.
-This often reduces the number of tokens the LLM needs to process by 40-50% for a given query, making the process faster and cheaper.
-For those working with diverse real-time data needs, mastering how to Extract Real Time Serp Data Api is another critical skill to ensure your RAG LLMs are always grounded in the most current information.
+This often meaningfully reduces the number of tokens the LLM needs to process for a given query, making the process faster and cheaper.
+For those working with diverse real-time data needs, mastering real-time SERP data extraction is another critical skill to ensure your RAG LLMs are always grounded in the most current information.

-By applying Semantic Chunking and metadata to extracted PDF data, RAG LLMs can achieve up to 30% higher precision in retrieving relevant information, minimizing noise and improving response accuracy.
+By applying Semantic Chunking and metadata to extracted PDF data, RAG LLMs can achieve higher precision in retrieving relevant information, minimizing noise and improving response accuracy.

 Processing web content into LLM-ready Markdown with the SearchCans Reader API costs just 2 credits per page, a fraction of the cost compared to manual processing or other services.
 Stop wrestling with inconsistent web layouts and start getting clean data instantly.
 You can get started with 100 free credits in the API playground.